danreid44/danreid44/README.md

 -  Hi, I’m Dan 👋
 -  I’m interested in building scalable IoT solutions and developing data analysis tools 📊
--  Please feel free to submit a pull request to my public Repos, I'm open to feature ideas and collaborate!
+-  Please feel free to submit a pull request to my public Repos, I'm open to feature ideas and collaboration!
 -  I can be reached at my [LinkedIn](https://www.linkedin.com/in/dan-reid-b55268118/) 🤝

 <!---